leaanthony/go-ansi-parser/README.md

 into a slice of structs that represent styled text.
 Features:

   * Can parse ANSI 16, 256 and TrueColor
-  * Supports all styles: Regular, Bold, Feint, Italic, Blinking, Inversed, Invisible, Underlined, Strikethrough
+  * Supports all styles: Regular, Bold, Faint, Italic, Blinking, Inversed, Invisible, Underlined, Strikethrough
   * Provides RBG, Hex, HSL, ANSI ID and Name for parsed colours
   * Configurable colour map for customisation
   * 100% Test Coverage